panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 Open the demo and type a few characters into the input.
 The rendered text stays the same: `Unknown`.

 Now click somewhere outside of the input field to make it lose focus.
-Then the rendered text updates to the value that you introduced earlier.
+The rendered text updates to the value that you introduced earlier.

-`v-model.lazy` can be useful when you don't need realtime reactivity.
-That's useful in big forms and could make user's typing experience more performant: lazy mode doesn't update the component state on every character introduced.
+If you have a form with many input fields and heavy state, you can apply the lazy modifier to disable realtime reactivity as the user types.
+That could prevent page *freezes* during typing.

 ## 6. Conclusion

-That was a long post.
 From all the details you've read, remember just one.

 `v-model` binds form inputs to refs or reactive objects.